PowerFeather/powerfeather-docs/docs/hardware/esp32s3.md

     On PowerFeather, `EN` is connected to an ESP32-S3 IO pin.
 User code can read the state of this pin and act accordingly, i.e. it can disable the `3V3` and `VSQT` load switches and put itself to deep-sleep to emulate behavior on standard boards; or it might do something completely different.

-    Furthermore, the ESP32-S3 itself can pull `EN` low if user code needs to disable connected FeatherWings.
+    Furthermore, the ESP32-S3 itself can pull `EN` low if user code needs to disable connected Feather Wings.

 - `QON` Pull-Up

-    `QON` replaces `AREF` on ESP32-S3 PowerFeather, and is normally pulled high up to 5 V. Make sure when connecting FeatherWings that it is able to handle this voltage on its `AREF` pin, or the FeatherWing does not use `AREF` at all.
+    `QON` replaces `AREF` on ESP32-S3 PowerFeather, and is normally pulled high up to 5 V. Make sure when connecting Feather Wings that it is able to handle this voltage on its `AREF` pin, or the Feather Wing does not use `AREF` at all.

     If this is an issue, `QON` can be removed by breaking a solder bridge labeled `B2`.